Fun Educational Activities

 Ocean In A Bottle

 Fill the water bottle 2/3 with water and tint it with the food color.
 Add the oil, filling the jar to within about 1/2 inch of the rim.
 Add tiny shells, glitter, or other sea related trinkets and seal the jar.
-Glue the bottle shut or place tape around the top to seal the bottle.
+Place tape around the top to seal the bottle.
 Remind the child that Mom would not want the oil on her floors.
 The child can tip or shake the jar, which looks like rolling ocean waves.

 Contributed By: Diane Berson